d893a/local-ml-models/local_ml_models.md

     > get rid of the discount on the red boxes.
 Like this is actually really
     > usable.
 What is NV back end?
 Yeah, it's Nvidia without CUDA.

+-   [Phoronix: Tiny Corp Closing In On "Completely Sovereign" Compute Stack For AMD GPUs With Tinygrad](https://www.phoronix.com/forums/forum/linux-graphics-x-org-drivers/open-source-amd-linux/1519271-tiny-corp-nearing-completely-sovereign-compute-stack-for-amd-gpus-with-tinygrad/page2)
+    > By the end of this year, I'm confident we'll have end to end perf
+    > similar to a 4090 in PyTorch on the 7900XTX.
+But this is a long journey
+    > where each piece needs to work together.
+End of the year, you can hold
+    > me to that.

 ### Other hardware

 -   https://en.wikipedia.org/wiki/List_of_interface_bit_rates